Top Things to Do for Memorial Day in DC (2021)

 Some of the items listed in this post are included for free with the purchase of a tourist discount pass.

 Come see the nation’s largest Memorial Day parade right here in the nation’s capital.
 Marching bands, floats, performers, and veterans will promenade down Constitution for this exciting televised event.
-The parade begins at 2 pm, but come early to catch a good spot!
+The parade begins at 5 pm, but come early to catch a good spot!
+The steps of the National Archives is usually the most popular place!

 This video is from a past Memorial Day parade: